-During the year ended December 31, 2006, we utilized proceeds from our initial public offering, proceeds from bank borrowings and cash flow from operations as our primary sources of capital.
-In the fourth quarter of 2006, we completed our initial public offering of 5,175,000 units which provided proceeds after underwriting discounts and offering expenses of approximately \$98.0 million.
-Using the net proceeds and cash on hand, a distribution of \$122.8 million was made to CEPH, which was a reimbursement of capital expenditures incurred prior to the initial public offering by CCG on behalf of CEP.
-To date, our primary use of capital has been for the development of natural gas properties.
+During the year ended December 31, 2007, we utilized proceeds from credit facility borrowings, equity financing and cash flow from operations as our primary sources of capital.
+As of December 31, 2007, our primary use of capital has been for the development of existing oil and natural gas properties and the acquisition of additional oil and natural gas properties.
 As we pursue our growth strategy, we will be monitoring the capital resources available to us to meet our future financial obligations and planned capital expenditures.
 Our future success in growing reserves and production will be highly dependent on the capital resources available to us and our success in drilling for or acquiring additional reserves.
 Based upon our current expectations, we expect to continue to generate cash flow sufficient to support our projected maintenance capital expenditures and operations of our business.